 Get your copy of Martin Luther’s The Bondage of the Will with an introduction by Douglas Wilson here: https://canonpress.com/products/the-bondage-of-the-will This week on the Plodcast Podcast Doug chats evangelical fascism, or the lack thereof, unpacks the greek work asophos, and reviews Mary Eberstadts’ Primal Screams.

-This week Pastor Wilson honors the work of the late Phillip Johnson, unpacks the greek work harpax, and recommends the book “In Defense of Trouble Makers.”
-And don’t forget to pre-order his brand new book, Ploductivity: A Practical Theology of Work: https://canonpress.com/products/ploductivity-a-theology-of-tools-as-tangible-grace-1
+This week Pastor Wilson talks the compartmentalization of hypocrites, the greek word aselgeia, and recommends the book Ball of Collusion.
+Don’t forget to grab his brand new book, Ploductivity at https://canonpress.com/products/ploductivity